This article was originally published on Noisey's UK site.

-Yesterday Russell Brand’s interview with Ed Miliband caused a furore, as people tried to work out whether the sight of two people who don’t like the power of corporations but don’t really know what to do about it would be a turn on for voters.
-You might think that, with a week till polling day, Miliband might have better things to do than hang around a converted loft in Shoreditch.
-But according to everyone, from The Guardian to the Telegraph to the Financial Times this was Miliband’s only chance to reach young disaffected voters who don’t care about party politics.
+This week Russell Brand’s interview with Labour policitican Ed Miliband caused a furore, as people tried to work out whether the sight of two people who don’t like the power of corporations, but don’t really know what to do about it, would be a turn on for voters.
+You might think that, with a week till polling day, Miliband might have better things to do than hang around a converted loft in east London, but according to everyone from The Guardian to the Telegraph to the Financial Times, this was Miliband’s only chance to reach young disaffected voters who don’t care about party politics.

-Where did this idea come from that young people are all massive fans of Russell Brand, the 40-year-old stand-up comic and former Radio 2 host?
+Where did this idea that young people are all massive fans of Russell Brand—the 40-year-old stand-up comic and former Radio 2 host—come from?
 Are there loads of kids on the backs of buses loudly blaring The Trews from their phones that I haven’t seen?
 According to YouGov, the average Russell Brand fan is in fact women, aged 25-39, who already read The Guardian and spend over 50 hours per week online.
-18-24, the demographic politicians typically think of as “youth”, actually comes third after fans 40-59.
+Eighteen to 24, the demographic politicians typically think of as “youth,” actually comes third after fans 40-59.

-On the cover, The Prodigy can be seen wielding their hot take that all politicians are “crooks and liars” and Alex James discusses his relationship with cheese and David Cameron.
+On the cover, The Prodigy can be seen wielding their hot take that all politicians are “crooks and liars” and Blur's Alex James discusses his relationship with cheese and Prime Minister David Cameron.
 As expected there.
-There are also responses from 23 artists on if, how and why politics enters their own work.
-It’s worth highlighting at this point that 21 of them are white, 19 are men, and 4 are women, so somehow the NME managed to be even less representative than parliament, but it also doesn’t excuse the state of some of the responses.
+There are also responses from 23 artists on if, how, and why politics enters their own work.
+It’s worth highlighting at this point that 21 of them are white, 19 are men, and four are women, so somehow the NME managed to be even less representative than parliament, but it also doesn’t excuse the state of some of the responses.

 Johnny Marr then bemoans that “Unfortunately, there don’t seem to be many people talking about politics in music,” then follows it up with “I think it’s a buzzkill, and no-one wants to put that out there.”